-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) construction - Recommendations (BS5837:2012) good practice to take into account root protection zones (as shown on the Tree Protection Plans in Appendix B.4 of Appendix 7.5: Arboricultural Report, Volume 7 of the ES (Application Document Reference: TR010041/APP/6.7) and Appendix C of Appendix 7.1: Arboricultural Report, Volume 8 of the ES (Application Document Reference: TR010041/APP/6.8)).
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) recommended around watercourses.
+The buffer around trees/ woodland/ hedgerows will be in accordance with British Standard BS 5837:2012 Trees in relation to design, demolition and construction - Recommendations (BS5837:2012) good practice to take into account root protection zones (as shown on the Tree Protection Plans in Appendix B.4 of Appendix 7.5: Arboricultural Report, Volume 7 of the ES (Application Document Reference: TR010041/APP/6.7) and Appendix C of Appendix 7.1: Arboricultural Report, Volume 8 of the ES (Application Document Reference: TR010041/APP/6.8)).
 Water quality will be monitored throughout the construction works where working with concrete in or within close proximity (within 10 m) to waterbodies or watercourses is required.
 Dry working areas will be created when using concrete, allowing concrete to dry before it is exposed to water.
 The use of quick drying cement will be used where appropriate.
 Monitoring of watercourses will be undertaken by suitably trained personnel, with the use of a multiparameter probe that can accurately detect changes in pH.
 Should a rise in pH be detected then work will stop until the cause has been identified and resolved.
 To minimise the impact to fish from disturbance (including noise, light and vibration), works outside of watercourses will be set back from the watercourse by a minimum of 10 m, where possible.
 Chemicals and fuels must be stored in secure containers located away from watercourses and waterbodies (at least 10 m away if possible).
-No refuelling of plant and machinery will take place near watercourses. concrete pollution.
-EC11, AQ02 & AQ05 Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.12 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.12 Appendix 9.10 Aquatic Ecology Assessment Report, Volume 8 of the ES, Paragraph 7.2.3 Appendix 7.5: Arboricultural Report, Volume 7 of the ES, Appendix B.4 - Tree Protection Plans Appendix 7.1: Arboricultural Report, Volume 8 of the ES, Appendix B.2 - Tree Protection Plans Appendix 7.1: Arboricultural Report, Volume 8 of the ES Signed toolbox talks ECoW Weekly Log Construction Constraints Plan S-B15 Due to the widespread distribution of badger across Part A and the known presence of badger across Part B, temporary badger-resistant fencing will be provided around construction compounds and storage areas.
-This is particularly important for areas of temporary spoil storage, which may be used by badger for sett creation.
-Where possible, To avoid badger becoming trapped within compound areas.
-Chapter 9: Biodiversity, Volume 2 of the ES, Table 9-23, EM020 Chapter 9: Biodiversity, Main contractor ECoW (main contractor) CEMP approved by the SoS following consultation with NCC Approval by Secretary of State if departure from standard (Volume 1, Series 0300 of the Manual of Contract Documents for Highways Works) in relation to Temporary Fencing to be provided in line with Pre- construction Construction
+No refuelling of plant and machinery will take place near watercourses.
+To protect aquatic habitats and species from concrete pollution.
+Chapter 9: Biodiversity, Volume 3 of the ES, Table 9-12, EC11, AQ02 & AQ05 Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.12 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.12 Appendix 9.10 Aquatic Ecology Assessment Report, Volume 8 of the ES, Paragraph 7.2.3 Appendix 7.5: Arboricultural Report, Volume 7 of the ES, Appendix B.4 - Tree Protection Plans Appendix 7.1: Arboricultural Report, Volume 8 of the ES, Appendix B.2 - Tree Protection Plans Tree Protection Plans (Appendix B.4 of Appendix 7.5: Arboricultural Report, Volume 7 of the ES and Appendix C of Appendix 7.1: Arboricultural Report, Volume 8 of the ES Signed toolbox talks ECoW Weekly Log Construction Constraints Plan S-B15 Due to the widespread distribution of badger across Part A and the known presence of badger across Part B, temporary badger-resistant fencing will be To avoid badger becoming Chapter 9: Biodiversity, Volume 2 of the Main contractor CEMP approved by the SoS following consultation with NCC Pre- construction